Good reduction of three-point Galois covers: Extensions of discrete valuation fields

 \begin{lemma} Let $L/K$ be a $\ints/p^n$-extension of characteristic $(0, p)$ complete DVFs with $n \geq 1$, and let $M/K$ be the unique $\ints/p$-subextension.
 Suppose $F \subseteq K$ is a complete DVF with algebraically closed residue field such that $K$ is unramified over $F$.
-Then $L/K$ is potentially of $\mu_{p^n}$-type with respect to $F$ iff $M/K$ is potentially of $\mu_p$-type with respect to $F$. \end{lemma}
+Then $L/K$ is potentially of $\mu_{p^n}$-type with respect to $F$ if and only if $M/K$ is potentially of $\mu_p$-type with respect to $F$. \end{lemma}

 \begin{proof} Throughout this proof, a base change of $K$ by a finite extension $F'/F$ (resp.\ $F''/F$, etc.) will be denoted $K'$ (resp.\ $K''$, etc.).
 The same holds for $L$ and $M$.

 If $L/K$ is potentially of $\mu_{p^n}$-type with respect to $F$, then there is a finite extension $F'/F$ such that $L' = K'(\sqrt[p^n]{a})$ with $v_{K'}(a) = 0$ and $a$ does not reduce to a $p$th power in the residue field $\kappa_{K'}$ of $K'$.
 Then $M'/K'$ is given by $M' = K'(\sqrt[p]{a})$, so $M/K$ is potentially of $\mu_p$-type.